 The module defines the following type:

-A new array whose items are restricted by typecode, and initialized from the optional initializer value, which must be a list, a :term:`bytes-like object`, or iterable over elements of the appropriate type.
+A new array whose items are restricted by typecode, and initialized from the optional initializer value, which must be a list, string, or iterable over elements of the appropriate type.

 Array objects support the ordinary sequence operations of indexing, slicing, concatenation, and multiplication.
 When using slice assignment, the assigned value must be an array object with the same type code; in all other cases, :exc:`TypeError` is raised.
-Array objects also implement the buffer interface, and may be used wherever :term:`bytes-like object`s are supported.
+Array objects also implement the buffer interface, and may be used wherever buffer objects are supported.